WillyChap/PostProcessForecasts/README.md

 <pre><code> wget : .... location of Data on UCSD servers.
 </code></pre>

-See the notebooks folder jupyter notebooks for ingest of the data.
+See the \emph{notebooks} folder jupyter notebooks for easy ingest of a specific data set.

 ##### File Organization:
 The file download will be a folder called "All_Zarr", which contains 21 seperate Zarr file structures.